 My research examines how popular participation shapes the local policy-making process in Brazil, including projects that explore local electoral responsiveness and the performance of participatory governance institutions.
 Through these projects, I contribute to broader debates about democratic representation and the consequences of decentralization reforms in the developing world.

 From 2015-2017, I taught a first-year seminar - Protest! - as a Quin Morton Predoctoral Teaching Fellow with the Princeton Writing Program.
 For my work as a Teaching Fellow, I was awarded Princeton's Graduate Teaching Award, the university's highest honor for graduate instructors.
+I was also named a Faculty Fellow in Service and Civic Engagement.
 I was previously a visiting researcher at the University of São Paulo (USP).